 To submit your Action, do the following:

-- Directory title: Enter your Action's name for the directory.
+- Display name: Enter your Action's name for the directory.
 This name is presented to users in the Assistant Directory.

 - Google Assistant voice: Pick which voice you would like your Action to use.
 You can hear audio samples of each voice on the Languages and Locales page.

-- Details: Add your Action's introduction, short description, and a full description that clearly explains what the Action is used for and what it does.
-You also need to add useful sample invocations,
+- Description: Add your Action's short description and a full description that clearly explains what the Action is used for and what it does.

 - Images: Add two images, one for the banner and one for the logo.